Barbara Stone and her son Barham Stone

-Over 40 years ago Barbara Stone founded the Greenville County Disabilities & Special Needs Board (then known as the Greenville Association for the Retarded and now called Thrive Upstate) because she knew firsthand of the great need for local services for people with lifelong disabilities and special needs.
+Over 40 years ago Barbara Stone founded the Greenville County Disabilities & Special Needs Board (now called Thrive Upstate) because she knew firsthand of the great need for local services for people with lifelong disabilities and special needs.

 In the 1950’s, Barbara Stone was a young mother in Greenville of a child with severe autism.
 The Stone family, along with many families across South Carolina, had no local services that would help with the needs of their child with disabilities.